Brazilian credit bureau Boa Vista SCPC files for IPO

 Boa Vista had 661 million reais ($144 million) in net revenue and 74 million reais in net income last year.

-Reporting by Aluisio Alves; Writing by Tatiana Bautzer; Editing by Chris Reese and Jane Wardell
+$1 = 4.5847 reais Reporting by Aluisio Alves; Writing by Tatiana Bautzer; Editing by Chris Reese